 Comics as a Form of Social Media

-Self-published underground and alternative comics (“comix”) were a rich form of social media, and they in many ways laid the groundwork for the electronic social media of our time.
+Self-published alternative or underground comics (“comix”) are a rich form of social media, and they in many ways laid the groundwork for the electronic social media of our time.
 Amateur and proficient cartoonists alike traded, distributed, and ripped off each other’s work.
 Zines, minicomics, and “floppies” all helped to share opinions and bring people with similar interests together.
 Fanzines especially were an early incarnation of this; for the first time, enthusiasts could write about topics important to them, and it would be shared with everyone who subscribed to that particular zine.
 Comments, corrections, and arguments were certainly a part of the experience, as fans could share thoughts with each other through time and space.
 The similarities here to Facebook posts (and the ensuing comments) are almost uncanny.
 Even though most minicomics are solitary works—imagined, drawn, and often distributed by one—there is a vibrant and diverse community of creators, where the lines between cartooning and socializing blur together.

 History is a strange thing.
 To the armchair historian, it may seem natural to interpret each period of time as a kind of mass worldview; a snapshot in which the common opinion(s) alone prevailed.
 Textbooks, popular culture, the media, and other chroniclers all share blame in this, because they tend to present history in snippets of absolutism, so that we needn’t get confused by ambiguity.
 An example is World War II, which is often portrayed as a time of universal patriotism in which the whole country stood united in a crusade for justice.
 Military servicemen were heralded as national heroes, and they came back from the war eager to pick up where they left off; ready to start the Baby Boom and settle down in Technicolor suburbs, where prosperity awaited.